 Public Safety Canada

-Public Safety Canada had a contribution agreement with the First Nations Chiefs of Police Association to create matrimonial real property training and resources for police officers on-reserve, who are not RCMP officers.
-The course was designed to provide an introduction to MRP issues, the Act and policing in First Nations communities.
+Public Safety Canada supported the First Nations Chiefs of Police Association to create matrimonial real property training and resources for police officers on-reserve, who are not RCMP officers.
+The course was designed to provide an introduction to matrimonial real property issues, FHRMIRA and policing in First Nations communities.
 The course is available on the Canadian Police Knowledge Network.

-The First Nations Chiefs of Police have a contribution agreement in place to extend the work they have done in the past for Public Safety through the Centre of Excellence for Matrimonial Real Property.
-They will be focused on adding scenario based training to what they previously developed and will be hosting MRP workshops aimed at First Nations police services who have registered for and/or have completed the online training.
+The First Nations Chiefs of Police Association have a contribution agreement in place with ISC to extend the work they have done in the past for Public Safety.
+This work focusses on scenario-based training and relevant updates to the previously developed online training, as well as in-person matrimonial real property workshops for First Nations police services who have registered for and/or have completed the online training.

 Community Lands Development Directorate